Patrick Gilhooley

 Patrick Gilhooley (6 July 1876 – 20 February 1907) was a Scottish footballer who played as an inside forward in the Football League for Sheffield United, and in the Southern League for Tottenham Hotspur.
-He had earlier played for Celtic, winning the Scottish Football League championship in 1897–98.
+He had earlier played for Celtic, winning the Scottish Football League championship in 1897–98, in an unbeaten season.

 In the spring of 1898, Gilhooley played in a SFL representative team match and in a Home Scots v Anglo-Scots international trial, but he never received a full cap for Scotland.

+Career

+Gilhooley joined Tottenham in September 1901 and went on to make his debut for the club in the Western League against Reading.
+The game occurred on 9 September 1901 where Tottenham won 4–0.
+Gilhooley went on to recorded 18 appearances and two goals in the Southern League and a total of 61 apps and 8 goals for the club.